-What of the FIDUCIAL UNITS (i.e., reference units) for quantities that do not have base units?
+What of the fiducial (i.e., reference) units for quantities that do not have base units?

 Exact physical formulae relate those quantities to the quantities that have base units.

 So the fiducial units for those quantities without base units can be related exactly to the base units.